gvwilson/thirdbit/src/fiction/still-book/index.md

 The roller skater glanced up at her.
 "Maybe," he grunted, pulling one lace tight.
 "Why do you ask?"

-"I---I just need to talk to him."
+"I—I just need to talk to him."

 The roller skater glanced up again, his laces still taut across his fingers.
 He looked Still up and down like a carpenter eyeing a fresh